ryanoneill/crossbillpy/README.md

 ## Getting Started

-No version of Crossbill has been published to PyPI as of yet, so it needs to be included as a dependency via `git`.
-Here's a walkthrough of doing so using `uv`.
+Crossbill is published to PyPI.
+Here's a walkthrough of how to include it as a dependency in your project via `uv`.

 ### Create a New Project